The U.S. and the Holocaust: Release

 The U.S. and the Holocaust was shown at the 2022 Telluride Film Festival, which Burns has frequently attended.
 To promote the film’s release, PBS held in-person and virtual roundtable discussions with film director Steven Spielberg, author Michael Abramowitz, CNN anchor Jake Tapper, the International Rescue Committee and Freedom House.

 In the UK, The U.S. and the Holocaust was released on BBC Four weekly from January 9, 2023, with all episodes dropping on the BBC's iPlayer streaming service.

 Reception

 The U.S. and the Holocaust was received positively by critics.
 As of October 2022, it has a 100% rating on film review aggregator Rotten Tomatoes.
 John Berman of CNN's New Day on September 15, 2022, called the series "breathtaking."
-Pulitzer Prize-winning journalist Dorothy Rabinowitz of Wall Street Journal wrote that the series was "sublime" and "shined a light on political aspects" of the Holocaust "never before addressed in a TV documentary."
+Pulitzer Prize-winning journalist Dorothy Rabinowitz of Wall Street Journal wrote that the series was "sublime" and "shined a light on political aspects" of the Holocaust "never before addressed in a TV documentary," and "unforgettable."
 Matthew Gilbert of The Boston Globe wrote, "Compelling, and delivered by a series of articulate historians."
 Kelly Lawler of USA Today wrote, "Must-Watch."

 It also was one of the programs awarded the prestigious Television Academy Honors in 2023 and the Alfred I. duPont-Columbia University Award in 2024.